codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### SyncCompleted

-The original rule type is triggered when a [Sync for Expenses](/expenses/overview) expense sync is completed.
-The replacement event type is triggered only when the sync completes successfully.
+The original rule type is Called when a [Sync for Expenses](/expenses/overview) expense sync is completed.
+The replacement event type is Called only when the sync completes successfully.

 | Rule type | Maps to event type |
 |---|---|